codess-aus/DP-100/Workspace.md

 An Azure Data Factory (ADF) compute target is used to create machine learning pipelines.
 ADF facilitates ingestion and batch processing of data in order to provide predictive analytics.

+Use Azure ML compute cluster to tune hyperparameters using Azure ML designer.
+This is the only training target that is supported by Azure ML designer for Automated ML jobs running hyperparameter tuning.

+Select Remote VM when using your own virtual machine (VM) for hyperparameter tuning.
+Azure ML supports bringing in a VM that is reachable by Azure ML.
+You can have the VM attached to your virtual network.
+This provides the benefit of leveraging environments like conda or Python as well as running training in a containerized environment.

+Select Azure HDlnsight to use Apache Spark to train your models.
+Azure HDlnsight provides a pre-configured environment with Apache Spark.

+Select Azure ML compute cluster to auto scale instances for models based on compute requirements.
+Azure ML compute cluster can be configured to scale up when training jobs are submitted.